 There are several advantages for PSWs to advance in their healthcare professions into nursing roles.
 The primary benefits are, of course, professional advancement and increased pay, but there is also the advantage of having a broader range of work options accessible after a PSW becomes an RN or an RPN.

-What makes a PSW to Rn bridging program so unique is that the course is highly career-focused with special emphasis being laid on real-life nursing practices and foundational knowledge of nursing.
+so unique is that the course is highly career-focused with special emphasis being laid on real-life nursing practices and foundational knowledge of nursing.
 Many programs also provide elder care courses that are geared toward fulfilling the needs of the aging population.

 Personal support workers must satisfy certain prerequisites in order to participate in a PSW-RN bridging programme and ultimately in a nursing programme.
 These requirements includes the following which may vary slightly from institute to institute: